Zarina2311/trakker/README.md

 # Trakker

 Trakker is a full-stack web app to track job search.
 Users can organize their application submissions, interviews and overall job hunt progress.
+You can find the project here: https://job-trakker.herokuapp.com/

-The project is written in ReactJS, Node/Express and PostgreSQL.
+The project is written in ReactJS, Node, Express and PostgreSQL.

 ## Features include: